|Nutrition Facts (per serving)|

-This method works best with king salmon but you can safely use it with any kind: sockeye, silver, pink, even famed Atlantic salmon.
+This method works best with king salmon but you can safely use it with any kind of salmon: sockeye, silver, pink, even famed Atlantic salmon.

 Serve your grilled salmon with a tangy sauce, such as chimichurri.

-- Fire up the grill.
-Make sure the surface is clean—this is very important.
+Fire up the grill.
+Make sure the surface is clean.
 Get some vegetable oil ready to wipe on the grill later.

-- Leave the salmon on the grill for a solid 4 to 6 minutes, depending on thickness.
+Leave the salmon on the grill for a solid 4 to 6 minutes, depending on thickness.
 A thin sockeye fillet might need closer to 3 minutes on one side.
 You will know it is ready when you can slide a spatula underneath the salmon.
-It might stick in one or two spots, but it should be mostly crusted over.
+It might stick in 1 or 2 spots, but it should be mostly crusted over.